Get your Jacksonville probate home sold!

 3. YOU ARE NOW READY TO LIST THE HOME!

 It is now time to get the property listed for sale on the open market!
 Listing with a reputable Jacksonville Probate Realtor will get you the greatest exposure and maximize sale proceeds.
-Your Realtor will also coordinate the sale with your probate attorney so that you have a smooth and easy probate sale!
+Your Realtor will also coordinate the sale with your probate attorney (if still in probate) so that you have a smooth and easy probate sale!

-ONCE A BUYER IS SECURED, THE SALE WILL NEED TO BE APPROVED BY THE PROBATE COURT BEFORE IT CAN BE FINALIZED.
+ONCE A BUYER IS SECURED, THE TRANSFER TO THE HEIRS WILL NEED TO BE APPROVED BY THE PROBATE COURT BEFORE THE SALE CAN BE FINALIZED.